 So what are your thoughts about these sunken living rooms?

 Are you a fan or do you think they should stay in the 60s?
-I’m kind of loving them, obviously!
-I think I just enjoy the uniqueness of them, and they architectural interest they bring into the space.
+I’m kind of loving them!
+I think I just enjoy their uniqueness and the architectural interest they bring into the space.